dannykhant/mlz-employee-churn-prediction/README.md

 # Project Overview: Employee Churn Prediction

-### Disclaimer
+> [!NOTE]

-This project is intended to fulfill the requirements of the Machine Learning Zoomcamp midterm project.
+> Disclaimer: This project has been developed to meet the requirements of the Machine Learning Zoomcamp midterm assignment.

 ## Problem Description